Purdue-CS193/lab-1-hu611/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-- The instructors here are nice and helpful
+- The instructor here are nice and helpful
+- The classroom is small

 ### Markdown